 The tower's smooth vertical curve gives the building a contemporary and elegant expression that assists in maximising the floor area at the top, while provide structural stability at the base.
 Zun accommodates seven levels of basement and a mega tower of 108-storeys, providing mostly office space and an observation deck with a gross floor area of 350,000m².

 54mx54m at its waist

-As the leading structural engineer from schematic design stage to preliminary design stage, Arup introduced a high efficient dual system for lateral force resistance composed of a fully braced mega frame and a concrete core.
-Composite steel-concrete material is also extensively utilised to minimize structural member size and increase usable floor area.
-With Arup's services, China Zun, is to set the new height record in the high seismic zone.
+As the leading structural engineer from schematic design stage to preliminary design stage, Arup introduced a high efficient lateral resistancy system composed of a fully braced mega frame and a concrete core.
+Composite steel-concrete member like composite steel plate wall and composite mega columns are also extensively utilised to minimize structural member size and increase usable floor area.
+With Arup's services, China Zun sets the new standard for tall buildings in a high seismic zone.

-Arup also conducted complex fire analysis to ensure the robustness of the building in a fire and optimised evacuation provisions.
+We also conducted complex fire analysis to ensure the robustness of the building in a fire, and optimised evacuation provisions.
 We minimised fire separation in the grand entrance lobby linked to the adjacent cultural centre and enlarged the fire compartment on the observation deck which will have a dense occupant load.

 Most super high-rise buildings feature their smallest dimensions at the top to reduce the wind load and seismic mass; however, China Zun’s floor plan reduces from 78m in width at the bottom to 54m at 385m which then enlarges to 70m at the top.
 This unique shape required substantial scheme adjustment under a complex and lengthy structural analysis.
 It was also carefully studied with the project architect using an advanced parametric structural design approach and BIM technology.